 Standing Barbell Calf Raise

-The standing barbell calf raise is likely one of the only exercises you see done for calf raises.
-It’s simple and effective, and that’s why it’s most people's go-to calf exercise.
-It has a pretty exclusive activation, and you can add the weight of your choice which gives you all the control you need.
-No wonder it's out headliner here, too.
+The standing barbell calf raise is simple and effective, and that’s why it’s most people’s go-to calf exercise.
+It has a pretty exclusive activation, and you can add the weight of your choice, which gives you all the control you need.

-To do it, you need to find a barbell with a suitable weight that you’re going to be able to keep up for however many sets you have in mind.
+To do it, you need to find a barbell with a suitable weight for your set.
 Fatigue is easy with calves, so take it easy.
-It can even be wise to use a smith machine to really nail it.
-Simply push yourself onto the balls of your feet, hold, and slowly return.
-That is the only movement they can really help you with.
+It is wise to use a Smith Machine to really nail it.
+Then, simply push yourself onto the balls of your feet, hold, and slowly return.

 Seated Calf Raise

-Although it shares similar motion ranges, the seated calf raise, with use of a machine or a dumbbell, offers you more variety.
-The change in position means that you can really isolate your calves singularly as well as individually, which will help you put on huge levels of strength.
+Although it shares similar motion ranges, the seated calf raise, with the use of a machine or a dumbbell, offers you more variety.
+The change in position means that you can really isolate your calves singularly.

-Actually, performing them is relatively straightforward.
+Performing a seated calf raise is relatively straightforward.
 You simply need to be sat under the bar of the calf raise machine or have a dumbbell on your leg in a secure position.
-Once you’re ready, push your heel up, hold, and return to initial position.
+Once you’re ready, push your heel up, hold, and return to the initial position.

 Calf Raises on Leg Press

 Flipping the exercise is also an excellent way to go about it.
-The leg press machine is a great way for you to do this providing you do it correctly and safely.
+The leg press machine is a great way for you to do this, providing you do it correctly and safely.
 Instead of lifting your body and your weighted addition off the floor, you are pushing yourself down and the weight up.
-Variation is the root of all progress in weight training!

-All that you need to do for this one is to get yourself comfortably positioned in the seat of the leg press machine so that you can support yourself and the weight that you’re going to be moving for the full set.
-You only really need to have half of each foot on the machine with a close stance rather than the usual distance apart.
-Once you’re ready, again push down with your feet as you contract your calves to move the plate the furthest you can.
-Do not engage your legs!
+Get yourself comfortably positioned in the seat of the leg press machine so that you can support yourself and the weight.
+You only need to have half of each foot on the machine with a close stance, rather than the usual distance apart.
+Once you’re ready, push down with your feet as you contract your calves to move the plate the furthest you can.
+Do not engage your legs.
 Otherwise, your calves will not see the benefit.

 Standing Deficit Raise

 Finally, the standing deficit calf raise.
-This is almost the same as the first exercise on the list, but it does have variation, which is going to change the angle and the contraction that you’re going to get from it.
+This is almost the same as the first exercise, but it does have variation, which is going to change the angle and the contraction.

-You need to stand on something sturdy, that will not tip once you distribute your weight off the edge of it.
-Boxes are useful if they are weighted enough, as well as steps and stairs.
+You need to stand on something sturdy.
+Boxes are a good option if they are weighted enough, as well as steps and stairs.
 With your heels hanging off the edge, lower yourself as far as you reasonably can, and then lift as high as you can just using your calves.